logicalclocks/logicalclocks.github.io/docs/user_guides/integrations/emr/emr_configuration.md

+---
+description: Documentation on how to configure an EMR cluster to read and write features from the Hopsworks Feature Store
+---
 # Configure EMR for the Hopsworks Feature Store
 To enable EMR to access the Hopsworks Feature Store, you need to set up a Hopsworks API key, add a bootstrap action and configurations to your EMR cluster.